smbowler/catstagram/README.md

  * Just like when you build a house, you can have multiple people working at the same time - painting, hanging drywall, etc - you can do the same thing with code.
  * It's important that everyone working on software be able to save their work in one place, so that everyone can know what progress has been made.
  * Github allows developers to save their code so that everyone can see it, just like Google Drive.
+ ####When do you use it?
+  * When you are ready to take a project live so that it will show up on your portfolio website, you will follow the instructions below.

  #### How do you use it?
  * First, go to Window > New Terminal in Gitpod.
     * This will open up the terminal or bash window, which allows